edisonlee0212/EvoEngine-Archived/3rdParty/volk/README.md

 The above example use `add_subdirectory` to include volk into CMake's build tree.
 This is a good choice if you copy the volk files into your project tree or as a git submodule.

 Volk also supports installation and config-file packages.
-Installation is disabled by default (so as to not pollute user projects with install rules), and can be disabled by passing `-DVOLK_INSTALL=ON` to CMake.
+Installation is disabled by default (so as to not pollute user projects with install rules), and can be enabled by passing `-DVOLK_INSTALL=ON` to CMake.
 Once installed, do something like `find_package(volk CONFIG REQUIRED)` in your project's CMakeLists.txt.
 The imported volk targets are called `volk::volk` and `volk::volk_headers`.

 ## License